My PC is slow, so what should I do?

 msconfig

 Choosing an operating system can have a significant impact on your computer's performance.
 Popular operating systems, such as Windows, consume more system resources.
-And with each new version of Windows, resource requirements increase, which can cause slower performance on older computers.
+And with each new version of Windows, resource requirements increase, which may cause slower performance on older computers.

 Here is a list of lightweight operating systems that you could install on your PC easily: